 Check out my other guides with even more things to do in Mexico City!

-- Calle Regina Street Art … the perfect place to view Mexico City murals!
+- Calle Regina Street Art … a great street to explore Mexico City’s Murals.

 Where to Stay in Mexico City